phisn/algebraic-server-reconciliation/docs/main.typ

 This approach could elegantly handle several problematic scenarios identified in our experiments.
 Falling players would be characterized by a constant downward acceleration rather than changing position deltas.
 Projectiles following parabolic trajectories would require only initial velocity and acceleration vectors.
 Even complex spring-damper systems could be represented through their differential equations rather than explicit position updates.

-The mathematical framework would require extending our Abelian group construction to higher-order derivatives, potentially leveraging Lie group theory for handling rotational dynamics.
+The mathematical framework would require extending our abelian group construction to higher-order derivatives.
 The practical implementation would need to balance the improved prediction accuracy against the increased complexity of computing and transmitting derivative information.

 == Control Theory Applications for Correction Stability